1LV1/1LV1.github.io/_pages/about.md

   - /about.html
 ---

+I am a product engineer in the semiconductor industry, currently occupied with Python programming for lithography models, which simulate the exposure to development process, contributing to the enhancement of photolithography resolution.

 I completed my Master's degree in physics in July this year, as part of a joint program between [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) and [Institute of Physics, Chinese Academy of Sciences](http://english.iop.cas.cn/).